ammarhakim/gkyl-doc/source/index.rst

 The :math:`\texttt{Gkeyll}` Simulation Framework
 ================================================

+:math:`\texttt{Gkeyll}` (`GitHub Repository <https://github.com/ammarhakim/gkeyll>`_) is
-:math:`\texttt{Gkeyll}` is a multi-scale, multi-physics simulation framework, developed for a variety of applications in plasma physics, space physics, general relativity, and high-energy astrophysics.
+a multi-scale, multi-physics simulation framework, developed for a variety of applications in plasma physics, space physics, general relativity, and high-energy astrophysics.
 The core of :math:`\texttt{Gkeyll}` is written in C, featuring a lightweight, modular design and minimal external dependencies, plus an additional Lua scripting layer (for specifying simulation input parameters) provided via the `Lua-C API
 <https://www.lua.org/pil/24.html>`_.